Womenade Games Day to support local women in crisis

 Delaware By the Sea Womenade will host its Games Day on Thursday, May 16, from 8:30 to 3 p.m. at Mason Dixon VFW Post 7234, located at 29265 Marshy Hope Way, Ocean View.

 Participants can play any game of their choice, as well as enjoy a continental breakfast with mimosas, fresh-shucked oysters, champagne, homemade cupcakes, and lunch by SoDel Concepts and Off the Hook.
 Blessed with a multitude of prizes, organizers have many raffle drawings, silent auction items, door prizes and a 50/50 planned.

-All proceeds will support People’s Place’s domestic violence programs and shelters.
+All proceeds support People’s Place’s domestic violence programs and shelters.

 “It’s a wonderful day filled with great food.
 We offer breakfast, fresh-shucked oysters with champagne and a beautiful lunch,” all overlooking the picturesque Indian River Bay, said Teresa Zatcoff, local Womenade group founder.

-For Game Day reservations, call (302) 448-8697 by Tuesday, May 7.
-Cash and check are accepted.
-Reservations cost $50 per person.
-People are being encouraged to sign up in groups of four, but “if you’re a singleton … we’re not going to leave you hanging,” Headman said.
+The registration fee for this year’s event was set at $50, and reservations needed to be made by May 7.
+People were being encouraged to sign up in groups of four, but “if you’re a singleton … we’re not going to leave you hanging,” Headman said.

 Guests should bring a board game or two for their table.
 Popular games include Scrabble, mahjong, bridge, Mexican train, canasta, cribbage, chess and checkers.

 Womenade is a grassroots organization of women helping women located throughout the county.
 Teresa Zatcoff founded the Bethany-area group around 2010 solely to support People’s Place, a Milford-area non-profit that operates three emergency shelters for victims of domestic violence in southern Delaware.